bnmnetp/CS160/03_Cards/crazy8.md

 * `topSuit()` -- return the suit of the card on the top of the pile without removing it from the pile
 * `__str__()` -- return the string representing the top card on the deck in the form of 'rank of suit'
 * `size()` -- returns the number of cards in the pile.
+* `removeAll()` -- method returns a list of all of the cards in the pile, and resets the Pile to be empty.

 ### Hand